SuneelKumarDuvesh/UnityAdManager/README.md

 Unity Advertisement Legacy Package: This system is built on the Unity Ads SDK.
 You must install it from the Unity Package Manager.

-Go to Window > Package Manager.
+Go to `Window > Package Manager`.

-Select Unity Registry.
+Select `Unity Registry.`

-Search for Advertisement Legacy and click Install.
+Search for `Advertisement Legacy` and `click Install.`

 Installation
 Go to the Releases page of this GitHub repository.

-Download the latest AdSystem_vX.X.X.unitypackage file.
+Download the latest `UnityAdManager_vX.X.X.unitypackage` file.

 Open your Unity project.

-Import the package by going to Assets > Import Package > Custom Package... and selecting the downloaded file.
+Import the package by going to `Assets > Import Package > Custom Package...` and selecting the `downloaded file.`

 Setup in Unity
 To get the system running in your scene, follow these steps:

-Create Manager GameObject: Create a new, empty GameObject in your main scene and name it _AdsManager.
+Create Manager GameObject: Create a new, empty GameObject in your main scene and name it `AdsManager.`

-Add All Scripts: Select the _AdsManager GameObject.
-In the Inspector, use the Add Component button to add all four of the main ad scripts:
+Add All Scripts: Select the `AdsManager` GameObject.
+In the Inspector, use the `Add Component` button to add all four of the main ad scripts:

-AdsManager
+* `AdsManager`

-RewardedAdScript
+* `RewardedAdScript`

-InterstitialAdScript
+* `InterstitialAdScript`

-BannerAdScript
+* `BannerAdScript`

-Assign References: The AdsManager component has three empty fields.
+Assign References: The `AdsManager` component has three empty fields.
 Click and drag the name of each corresponding script component from the Inspector into its correct slot.

 Your final setup should look like this: